from textwrap import dedent

 _grid = Grid(node_lon=_node_lon, node_lat=_node_lat)

-return cls(grid=_grid, time=_time, data=_data, fill_value=value)
+return cls(grid=_grid, data=_data, fill_value=value)

 @property